The 2023 UQ flu vaccination program is closed now.

 • Herston campus - Mayne Medical School and UQ Centre for Clinical Research (UQCCR)

-• Woolloongabba - Pharmacy Australia Centre of Excellence (PACE) and Translational Research Institute
+• Dutton Park campus - Pharmacy Australia Centre of Excellence (PACE) and Translational Research Institute

 • Indooroopilly - Julius Kruttschnitt Mineral Research Centre (JKMRC)